InternRobotics/InternNav/challenge/README.md

 ### ✅ Ensure Trained Weights & Model Are Included

-Make sure your trained weights and model are correctly packaged in your submitted Docker image and that the evaluation configuration is properly set at: `scripts/eval/configs/challenge_cfg.py`
+Make sure your trained weights and model are correctly packaged in your submitted Docker image at `/root/InternNav` and that the evaluation configuration is properly set at: `scripts/eval/configs/challenge_cfg.py`.
+No need to include the `data` directory in your submission.
+We will handle the test dataset.

 To quickly verify that your setup works: